 A framed Picasso is even better!

 Latitude 44 Gallery and Framing is pleased to offer all Wall Fiction friends a 20% discount on framing.
-You will be able to pick up the discount offer at the sale, select your frame and pick it up before the holidays.

 All sales are final.

 Email us if you're interested as there are still prints available.